How the Learjet 25 fits into the Learjet 20 story

 Why it branches from the family

-The Learjet 25 is treated as the representative branch because it captures the long-range early branch that best captures the family’s classic identity.
+The Learjet 25 stands out within the Learjet 20 family because it captures the long-range early branch that best captures the family’s classic identity.

 Fact rows